AlexandraH-code/ms1-MaineCoon/README.md

   * [Facebook](https://fontawesome.com/search?q=facebook&o=r&m=free)
   * [Instagram](https://fontawesome.com/search?q=instagram&o=r&m=free)

-  #### Images
+  #### Images and Text

   Most images are downloaded from [Pixabay](https://pixabay.com/).
 The exceptions are the image on the home page which is my own (an image of my Maine Coon Sunbeam) and the image on the About The Maine Coon page which is from [Free Images](https://www.freeimages.com/).
 A compilation of images and owners/photographers can be found under Credits.

   The images have been modified to fit the website (they have been compressed to take up less space and have been resized to fit it).

-  #### Text

-  I have found the information for the fact-rich pages on a couple of Swedish websites about the Maine Coon.
+  I have found the information for the fact-rich pages on a couple of Swedish websites about the Maine Coon (See Credits).
 I have translated this information into English (using Google Translate to make it more accurate).

-  The text on the Before You Buy A Cat page comes from [Maine Coon Katten](https://mainecoonkatten.se/att-t-nka-p/) and the text on About The Maine Coon page comes from [Purina](https://www.purina.se/hitta-ett-husdjur/kattraser/maine-coon).

 ## Features
 [(Back to top)](#index--table-of-contents)